 I don’t get tired of saying this again and again, so here it is.
-If you have the chance stay with a local while you are in Japan.
+If you have the chance stay with a local while you are in Japan take it.
 There are different options to stay with locals.
-The best one is probably finding a Couchsurfing host.
+You could try finding a Couchsurfing host.

-If you are planning on staying at a hotel, I suggest you stay somewhere very central in Tokyo, because you won’t want to spend your 5 days in Tokyo sitting on a train.
+If you are planning on staying at a hotel, I suggest you stay somewhere very central in Tokyo, because you won’t want to spend your trip to Tokyo, Japan sitting on a train.
 The area I recommend is Ningyocho, one of the best areas to stay in Tokyo (that’s just my opinion).
-Maybe I am biased because I live there, but hey, there is a reason I chose to live in that neighborhood, and it is not the low rental prices, trust me.
+Maybe I am biased because I use to live there, but hey, there is a reason I chose to live in that neighborhood, and it is not the low rental prices, trust me.

 I wont say I know everything there is to know about Tokyo but after 3 years of living here I know my way around.
 If you have any question whatsoever please don’t hesitate to ask in the comments or send my an email if you prefer that to email@example.com

 If you enjoyed this post,